canonical/operator-workflows/terraform-compliance/README.md

 sources.
 The reusable workflow always runs with `--verbose`.
 In GitHub Actions, violations are also emitted as error annotations.

+Pass `--check <slug>` to run only one check category (see `--list-checks` for the available slugs: `required-files`, `terraform-configuration`, `variable-ordering`, `output-ordering`, `module-interface`, `module-sources`).
+The reusable workflow runs each category as its own step, so a failure in one check is immediately visible without hiding the results of the others.

 ## Checks performed

 - Required files: `terraform.tf`, `variables.tf`, `outputs.tf`, `main.tf`, and